 Why might you want to use a cash-out refinance to pay off student loans?
 Here are some of the reasons why it might be a good choice.

-• You can get a better interest rate.
+• You could get a better interest rate.
 Before you refinance, you want to make sure you’re getting a lower interest rate than your current student loan interest rate and your current mortgage interest rate.

 Calculating the new interest amount will tell you whether you’ll save money.
 (You’ll also want to figure in any fees.)
 If you lengthen your loan term along with your cash-out refinance, you may lower your monthly payments but pay more interest over the long run.

 • You may tap into tax deductions.
-The interest you pay on student loans and your mortgage are both typically tax deductible.
+The interest you pay on student loans and your mortgage are both typically tax-deductible.
 However, you’ll have to itemize deductions if you choose a cash-out refinance with your mortgage.

 You can take either the standard deduction or itemize deductions on your taxes.
 If your allowable itemized deductions are greater than your standard deduction or you cannot use the standard deduction, you can itemize.
 However, it’s important to note that the new larger standard deduction means you may want to consider whether it makes sense to itemize.